apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 The following items are new improvements and enhancements presented in this release.

-### Spring Boot 3.3
+### Spring Boot 3.3.x

-The migration of the entire codebase to Spring Boot `3.3` is ongoing, and at the moment is waiting for the wider ecosystem of supporting frameworks and libraries to catch up to changes.
-We anticipate the work to finalize in the next few release candidates and certainly prior to the final release.
+The migration of the entire codebase to Spring Boot `3.3.x` is now complete, and we'll continue to watch for the wider ecosystem of supporting frameworks and libraries to catch up to changes.

 ### Graal VM Native Images